 We offer a financing option for customers to purchase a backup generation system.

-Protecting drinking water in the aftermath of the Holiday Farm Fire.
+EWEB is heavily involved in protecting drinking water in the aftermath of the Holiday Farm Fire.

 Apply for a bill credit or get help paying off a past-due balance.